notmario/videomaker/README.md

 4. to render the video in `projects/test` run `node --experimental-wasm-threads . test`

 uhh yeah that's about it. i tried to do jsdoc so that's there if you want

+## Converting a video to image sequence:

+This is how you import videos.
+To do this you run the command `ffmpeg -i thevideo.mp4 -vf fps=FRAMERATE frame%05d.jpeg` and that will output an image sequence in the correct format.
+Place that in a folder and you can import the video.